smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 Chainlink Automation is a decentralized execution engine for automating smart contracts, with a generic and extensible triggering mechanism.

+The protocol is implemented using the OCR3 interface, which is a decentralized consensus framework for off-chain computation.
-The protocol is composed of offchain components which we will discuss in this document, and onchain contracts.
-There are two types of triggers it supports:
+It is composed of offchain components which we will discuss in this document, and onchain contracts.

+There are two types of supported triggers:

 **Conditional triggers**
 are based on on-chain conditions, e.g. a price feed update.